gupta-ankit/gupta-ankit.github.io/_posts/2020-09-13-why-frequent-deployments-matter.md

 should track, which can read about in the "Accelerate" book.

 ## How do you increase deployment frequency?
 Collecting metrics around deployment frequency is just the first step.
-The metrics, if collec## How do you increase deployment frequency?
-Collecting metrics around deployment frequency is just the first step.
 The metrics, if collected regularly, should give you an insight into what makes your deployments slow.
 There are a variety of factors that prevent teams from deploying more frequently.
 Here are some of the factors that I have observed to be contributing to low deployment frequencies